 - conducted research in the information field

 - contributed to professional development through conference papers, articles, or blogs

 - implemented a new technology and shared the information with colleagues

 - developed a community of practice

-The award, consisting of a cash award and an engraved memento, is presented at our Annual General Meeting.
+The award, consisting of a cash award and a certificate, is presented at our Annual General Meeting.

 Starting in 2016, the OIP award is awarded in alternating years with the Alice Solyma Professional Development Bursary.
 No OIP award will be made in 2016 and nominations will be accepted again in Fall 2017, Fall 2019, Fall 2021, etc.